jchai002/choir-justice-supplies/au/en/adding-a-new-user.markdown

 1. Log into your Ooma Office Manager at [{{ site.office_link.au }}]({{ site.office_link.au }}) and navigate to "[Phone Numbers]({{ site.office_link.au }}/#extensions)" under the "Setup" tab.
 You will see a table like the one below with one entry for each of your business's phone numbers: \\
    ![manage phone numbers]({{ site.baseurl }}/assets/images/ooma_office_wework/manage_phone_numbers_wework.png){:height="250px"}

-2. You can change the extension that a phone number will connect to by selecting a new user from the dropdown menu under Extensions.
+2. To change the extension that a phone number connects to, select a new user from the dropdown menu under Extensions.
 3. Click "Save" to update your phone number mapping.

 ## Can a user have more than one direct access phone number?